figurate/bedrock/README.md

 A manifest also provides a higher-order language that can be used to unambiguously describe novel Cloud architectures that are composed of well-defined blueprints.

-## Features

-The purpose of Bedrock is not only to provide best-practice blueprints for modern architectures, but to explore and educate about the challenges, decisions and opinions behind the designs themselves.
-As such, Bedrock aims to avoid a "black box" approach and is designed to encourage hacking and examining the underlying code.

 ### Exploration